AkashStats/Covid-19/README.md

-# Covid-19
+# Covid-19 Prediction and visualization using R
-Covid-19 Prediction and visualization using R
+The challenge involved forecasting confirmed cases in the test dataset by region, the primary goal isn't to produce accurate forecasts.
+It’s to identify factors that appear to impact the transmission rate of COVID-19.